expfactory/expfactory/docs/pages/2-usage.md

                     --experiments test-task,tower-of-london start
 ```

 If you ask for non random order without giving a list, you will present the experiments in the order listed on the filesystem.
+See [pre-set-experiments](#pre-set-experiments) for more information.

 ### Generate tokens